plivo/plivo-dotnet/README.md

 + Open the solution file in Visual Studio.
 + Install [NuGet Package Manager](http://docs.nuget.org/docs/start-here/installing-nuget).
 + Go to `Tools -> Library Package Manager -> Packager Manager Console`.
-+ Enter the following command in the console to [install RestSharp](https://www.nuget.org/packages/RestSharp) (Simple REST and HTTP API Client that Plivo uses),
++ Enter the following commands in the console to install [RestSharp](https://www.nuget.org/packages/RestSharp) (a Simple REST and HTTP API Client) and [Json.NET](https://www.nuget.org/packages/newtonsoft.json/) (a popular high-performance JSON framework for .NET),
 ```
 PM> Install-Package RestSharpSigned -Version 105.1.0
+PM> Install-Package Newtonsoft.Json -Version 7.0.1
 ```
-+ Once the RestSharp package is successfully installed, close the console.
++ Once the RestSharp and Json.NET packages are successfully installed, close the console.
 Right Click on the solution (in this case Plivo) in the _Solution Explorer_ and click _Clean_ and then _Build_.
 + Next, to start using it in your project, Right Click on your Project Name in the _Solution Explorer_ and click _Add Reference_.
 In the dialog box which appears, go to the _Browse_ tab and Navigate to `plivo-dotnet\Plivo\bin\Debug` and select the `Plivo.dll` and click OK.
 + Now, you can use Plivo in your code!